FoxxMD/context-mod/docs/README.md

 All **Rules** in a subreddit's configuration can be assigned a **name** that can then be referenced from any other Check.

 Create general-use rules so they can be reused and de-clutter your configuration.
-Additionally RCB will automatically cache the result of a rule so there is a performance and api usage benefit to re-using Rules.
+Additionally, CM will automatically cache the result of a rule so there is a performance and api usage benefit to re-using Rules.

 See [ruleNameReuse.json5](/docs/examples/advancedConcepts/ruleNameReuse.json5) for a detailed configuration with annotations.